MeesCode/4get/README.md

 <h4>Tips:</h4>
 - Use -P as a way to tag on subject.
-- Create a syslink in your $PATH and rename it to "4get", this way it works like any other command!
+- run the INSTALL.sh script to make it work like any other command.
 - Change the default download directory by editing the main script.
 - 4get does not download new images automatically unless you added the threads to your update list.
 - It updates only when you tell it to do so.